Muntazir86/mde-popover/README.md

 ### Project status
 Angular Popover is production ready.
+This package supports angular v16.

 This was originally created as an example for a `@angular/material` issue feature request.
 Issue can be found at [angular/material2#2691](https://github.com/angular/material2/issues/2691)